Best Wardrobes in Britain: Angela Scanlon

 Angela wears a Farm Rio denim shirt and jeans, a Burberry shirt and heels from Public Desire.

-Indulge us: What is one fashion faux pas you regret?
+Indulge us: what one fashion faux pas do you regret?

 What are your all-time favourite fashion brands?
 And do you have some new brands on your radar that you just can’t gatekeep?